-Updated August, 2016, to reflect changes in AdWords Editor and added support for the expanded text ad format.
+Updated August, 2016, to reflect changes in Google Ads Editor and added support for the expanded text ad format.

 I’d love to hear ideas for how to make this tool better (in the comments section below).
 I can’t promise I’ll do everything, but you are also welcome to customize your own version for your purposes.

 Ugly-ass CSV export: